Predicting Grain Boundary Segregation in Magnesium Alloys: An Atomistically Informed Machine Learning Approach: Discussion

 Furthermore, artifacts and approximations in both experimental and simulation methodologies can significantly impact the outcome solute segregation behavior.
 For instance, during the post-processing of APT and EDS data, assumptions about the GB thickness can lead to notable discrepancies in the measurements of $X_\text{GB}$.
 Similarly, the definition of GB sites according to structural analysis algorithms for segregation energy calculations influences the segregation energy spectrum and, consequently, the estimated solute concentration at GBs.
-In atomistic simulations, the choice of interatomic potentials and methodological assumptions for calculating $\Delta F_{\text{seg}}^{\text{vib}}$, such as those made by the HA method, can influence results.
+In atomistic simulations, the choice of methodological assumptions for calculating $\Delta F_{\text{seg}}^{\text{vib}}$, such as those made by the HA method, can influence results.
 Specifically, the HA method’s inability to capture anharmonic behaviors—--like structural transitions—--and its omission of other significant entropy contributions, especially at elevated temperatures, are notable limitations of this model.
-The limitations of semi-empirical potentials in accurately capturing the variation in solute segregation behaviors across the diverse local atomic environments of GBs and a broad range of alloy systems have been reported \cite{wagih2022learning}.
+The choice of interatomic potential also impacts the simulation outcomes.
+For instance, notable differences in segregation energy spectra were observed when comparing results obtained using the MEAM~\cite{kim2009atomistic} and EAM~\cite{mendelev2009development} potentials, see Figure S37.
+Nevertheless, both potentials yielded similar mean segregation energy values of approximately -0.08 eV/atom for Al, indicating a comparable overall tendency of Al solutes to segregate to GBs.
+The limitations of semi-empirical potentials in accurately capturing the variation in solute segregation behaviors across the diverse local atomic environments of GBs and a broad range of alloy systems have been reported~\cite{wagih2022learning}.
 Hybrid multiscale modeling approaches, such as quantum mechanical/molecular mechanical (QM/MM), could offer QM-level accurate results while circumventing the size constraints typically associated with ab-initio calculations.